erosfrancesco/canvas-game-engine/README.md

 Minimal game engine.
 This is the result of combining various tutorials and example codes.

+To see example of GameObjects usable with this engine and their functionality, see example folder

 ## Tecnicalities

 * Loop with [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
 * Serve with [express](https://expressjs.com/) and [cors](https://www.npmjs.com/package/cors)

-To see example of GameObjects usable with this engine and their functionality, see example folder

-Game Objects functionality so far:
+GameObject functionality so far:

-* Can be created (registered on the engine)
+* Can be registered to the engine (Note that a GameObject can be created but not registered)
-* Can be destroyed (removed from the engine)
+* Can be removed from the engine
-* Can attach / detach children
+* Can attach / detach children.
+Children are updated automatically if their parent is registered in game

 ## TODOs